The Pulse of K-Entertainment

 The festival has championed Korean cinema since Im Kwon-taek won Best Director for Strokes of Fire in 2002.
 Hong Sang-soo, Lee Chang-dong, Kim Jee-woon, and Yeon Sang-ho have all competed in subsequent years, establishing Korean film as a consistent presence in Cannes' marquee section.

-Park's jury will award the 2026 Palme d'Or on Saturday, May 23, at the Grand Théâtre Lumière.
+According to Festival de Cannes, Park's jury awarded the 2026 Palme d'Or on Saturday, May 23, at the Grand Théâtre Lumière.

 Fans Also Ask